-Kelp, which is the large, brown algae you may have seen in the ocean is a natural source of some key minerals and vitamins our bodies need and boasts potential benefits ranging from cancer treatment to weight loss aid and anti-aging properties for the skin.
+When you think of kelp, you probably think of slimy green seaweed, not a nutrient-dense edible seaweed.
+But this large brown algae that you may have seen in the ocean is a natural source of some key minerals and vitamins our bodies need and boasts potential benefits ranging from weight maintenance to bone health.*

 Here's what you need to know about kelp, its health benefits, and how to take it as a supplement.

 What is kelp?